Welcome to Victoria

 Melbourne is food-obsessed, marvellously multicultural and a showpiece for Australian culture.
-Beyond city limits, Victoria offers soulful history, stirring wilderness and culinary excellence.
+Beyond the city limits, Victoria offers rich history, stunning wilderness and culinary excellence.

 Victoria's history is epic, but couldn't be more accessible.
-The state's indigenous story serves as a subtext throughout, but it takes centre stage with rock art and creation stories at Gariwerd (the Grampians).
-Fast forward a few millennia, to Victoria's 19th-century gold rush, which left behind some of Australia's most atmospheric old towns, among them Ballarat, Castlemaine, Maldon, Kyneton, Walhalla and Beechworth.
+The state's Indigenous story serves as a subtext throughout, but it takes centre stage with rock art and creation stories at Gariwerd (the Grampians).
+Fast forward a few millennia, and Victoria's 19th-century gold rush left behind some of Australia's most atmospheric old towns, among them Ballarat, Castlemaine, Maldon, Kyneton, Walhalla and Beechworth.
 And the old Murray riverboat culture of Australia's pioneering days lives on in Mildura, Swan Hill and, especially, Echuca.